Breakthroughs

 1. The Substructure of the electron

 From its discovery by J.J.
 Thomson in 1897, the electron was believed to be a point particle with no substructure.
 Its charge could be measured, experimentally, to be -1.6 x 10-19 Coulombs, but the how and why of that charge remained a mystery.
 The electron was also observed to have a property called spin, as well as an anomalous magnetic moment (called g-2).
-Like its charge, these properties could also not be calculated, a priori, from theory alone.
+Like its charge, these properties could also not be calculated from theory alone.

 In addition to being considered point particles with no substructure, electrons are also believed to be much smaller than a proton, but in the hydrogen atom, for example, the electron is the size of the atom.
 In the solid state, electrons can actually be many times larger than an atom (see Misconception Series: The Size of the Electron).